MoralCode/asset-labelmaker/README.md

 The only fanciness is that it loops in batches to take advantage of some amount of system parallelism to generate labels a bunch faster without slamming the system with too many labels at once.

 You should only need to edit the last line for the most part

+**Testing Mode**

+The script also contains a testing mode to generate one of each style kind of label to serve as a quick glance/way to generate comparison information to ensure that nothing gets broken as changes are made in future.

+to use it, simply supply an argument to the script, such as `./make_bulk.sh true`